konn/ghc-wasm-earthly/README.md

 Tweag's code requires Nix on Linux with x86_64 arch, so it cannot be run on Apple Silicon macOS directly.

 Tweag's repository also lacks tricks needed to run with CLI JS/TS runtime such as deno, bun, or Node.js.
-My project targets deno.
+My project targets Deno.

 ### Earthly

-@Lugendre [uses](https://github.com/Lugendre/earthly-haskell) Earthly to build static binary with Earthly (and utilises caching mechanism of Earthly):
+@Lugendre [uses](https://github.com/Lugendre/earthly-haskell) Earthly to build static binaries with Earthly:

 https://github.com/Lugendre/earthly-haskell